algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/managementDocuments.md

 | Shock notification | The device must be able to send a notification when a shock is detected | 95% |
 | GNSS position acquisition | The device must be able to acquire the GNSS position | 80% |

-This target KPIs are based on the client's requirements.
+These target KPIs are based on the client's requirements.

 ## Statement of work